Thank you for your interest. Application submissions will be open from January 1st, 2027 to January 31st, 2027.

 Accepted participants will be expected to:

-- complete online homework assignments after the training weekend.
+- complete online homework assignments during and after the training weekend.

 - complete a written test.

-- submit a set of mock trial videos for both NW1 and NW2 levels.
+- submit a set of mock trial videos for both NW1, NW2 and NW3 levels.

 - pay for and travel to assigned trials for hands-on training (Length of time for this training will vary based on available assignment opportunities and trainee availability).

-- once CO training is complete, annual meetings are required to stay current in the program.
+- once CO training is complete, quarterly meetings are required to stay current in the program.

 Please email COT@nacsw.net with any questions.